Quantum jumps in open cavity optomechanics and Liouvillian versus Hamiltonian exceptional points

 To this end, let us recall that the effective non-Hermitian Hamiltonian for the no-jump dynamics of the dissipative system is given by the well-known expression for the Lindblad operators $\{L_k\}$.
 For the present situation we have three such operators corresponding to photon decay from the cavity, phonon absorption from the thermal bath, and phonon decay into the bath.
 These are given, respectively, by

 Since the photon bath is taken to be at zero temperature, there is no analogous photon creation process.
 Using these operators, the effective non-Hermitian Hamiltonian [Eq. (\ref{NH})] takes the following simple form: up to a constant.
-One can thus immediately identify that the deterministic part of the Heisenberg evolution is determined by the matrix
+One can thus immediately identify that the conditional no-jump single-particle evolution is determined by the matrix